Causation vs Correlation – What's the difference?

 "To normal people (non-analysts), this graph and article looks legit," wrote Kaushik.
 "After all this is a reputable site and it is a reputable team.
 Oh, and look there is a red line, what looks like a believable distribution, and a R-squared!"

 But Kaushik wants us to think a bit harder about the data at hand and not take things at face value.

-He points out that despite reasonable correlation between these data sets, there is really nothing to ground the causation of one and the other.
-While there may appear to be clear link connecting IQ to ice cream consumption, the data does not definitively reveal anything aside from that obvious correlation.
+He points out that despite reasonable correlation between these data sets, there is nothing to ground the causation of one and the other.
+While there may appear to be a clear link connecting IQ to ice cream consumption, the data does not definitively reveal anything aside from that obvious correlation.